opensearch-project/project-website/_posts/2025-05-05-plan-execute-agent.md

 * Ability to cancel a running task
 * Agent execution checkpointing

-For updates on the progress of the feature or if you want to leave feedback, see the associated GitHub [issue](https://github.com/opensearch-project/ml-commons/issues/3745).
+For updates on the progress of the feature or if you want to leave feedback, see the associated [GitHub issue](https://github.com/opensearch-project/ml-commons/issues/3745).

 ## Conclusion

-In this tutorial, we demonstrated how to use the Plan–Execute–Reflect agent to troubleshoot and identify the root cause of a cart failure in the opentelemetry-demo application.
+In this tutorial, we showed you how to use the plan-execute-reflect agent to troubleshoot and identify the root cause of a cart failure in the OpenTelemetry demo application.
 By breaking down a high-level task into smaller steps and executing them iteratively, the agent provides a powerful and flexible way to automate complex reasoning workflows.
 This approach is particularly useful for observability and operational intelligence use cases where multi-step diagnosis is needed.

-The Plan–Execute–Reflect agent demonstrates how intelligent automation can simplify root cause analysis.
-By combining OpenTelemetry observability data with LLM-based reasoning, OpenSearch can now assist engineers in debugging complex, multi-service systems with just a single prompt.
+The plan-execute-reflect agent demonstrates how intelligent automation can simplify root cause analysis.
+By combining OpenTelemetry observability data with LLM-based reasoning, OpenSearch can now assist you in debugging complex, multi-service systems with just a single prompt.

 Want to try it yourself?
 Check out this [tutorial](https://docs.opensearch.org/docs/latest/tutorials/gen-ai/agents/build-plan-execute-reflect-agent/) and deploy the agent in your own stack.